manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 - Simple expressions can be combined into more complex impressions using *operators*, e.g. `+`, `-`, `*`, `/`, `==`, `===`, `<`, and `>`.
 - How these operators work depends on the type of the values involved - for example, `1 + 1` results in `2`, while `1 + "1"` results in `"11"`.
 - When combining or comparing values using these operators, *type coercion* rules are applied, which potentially translates a value with a given type into another value with another type.
 Because coercion rules are complex and can lead to subtle bugs when comparing only the values using the `==` operator, it's recommended to compare value and type using `===`.
-- Instead of working with values directly, we can put values into variables or constants, which act as a container for a value.
+- Instead of working with values directly, we can put values into *variables* or *constants*, which act as a container for a value.

-So far for some of the most basic types of JavaScript, and how they interact.
-We will discover further types soon, and we will see how they play together with the types we just learned about.
+With this, we've reached the very first milestone of our journey, and learned about the most basic elements of the JavaScript language.
+There is, of course, a lot more that we need to tackle.

-To do so, however, we need to switch into another JavaScript context first.
+To do so effectively, however, we need to switch into another JavaScript context first.
 Experimenting with one-liners is all nice and dandy for our first baby steps, but of course it's a very limited approach.
-While it's possible to enter multiple lines of code into the console (hold SHIFT while hitting ENTER), it's not that comfortable.
+Actual JavaScript applications aren't limited to single-line expressions, and while it's possible to enter multiple lines of code into the console (hold SHIFT while hitting ENTER), it's not that comfortable.

-Thus, we will now use JavaScript in another environment: Node.js.
+Thus, we will now use JavaScript in an environment that allows us to write some first full-fledged applications: *Node.js*.
+This allows us to write and run code for the command line, and enables us to tackle more language constructs like *if statements*, *loops*, *functions*, and many more.
+We will employ these to write code that is actually useful.

+We will return to JavaScript in the browser, though, when we start working with React afterwards.
+But now, on to the command line!

+# Node.js: JavaScript on the command line

+## A new context

+As stated before, running JavaScript code, and therefore, building JavaScript applications, is possible in several different contexts.
+So far, we've worked with the browser console, which is a very dynamic context where every line of code we write is directly fed into a JavaScript interpreter - but it's also a very limited context.

+The Node.js project takes a JavaScript interpreter (the one that ships with the Chrome browser, called *V8*), and makes it available as a stand-alone program on the command line.
+This allows us to not only feed single lines of code into the interpreter interactively, but whole files of JavaScript code, non-interactively.

+This enables application building: using the simple expressions we've already know, and some more complex ones we are going to learn about now, we can create complex programs that reliably and continuously serve a useful purpose - a *web server* is an example for such an application.